haseeb0033/CAR-MEMBERSHIP-SYSTEM/README.md

 8. **App Screenshots**: Visual representation of the app’s UI (you can upload screenshots to an `assets/screenshots/` folder on your GitHub repo).
 9. **License**: Standard license section, assuming MIT License.

-This markdown should make your project look professional and well-documented for a GitHub repository.
-You can further customize it by adding your own logo, additional sections, or details.